elastic/logstash/docs/learn.md

 ## Getting Help

-There's [documentation](.) here on this site.
-If that isn't sufficient, you can email the mailing list (logstash-users@googlegroups.com).
+There's [documentation](http://www.elastic.co/guide/en/logstash/current/index.html) here on this site.
+If that isn't sufficient, you can use the discussion [forum](https://discuss.elastic.co/c/logstash).
 Further, there is also an IRC channel - #logstash on irc.freenode.org.

 If you find a bug or have a feature request, file them